swaroopar/inprogress-engineer/docs/java/jpa-transactions.md

 The following components are thread-safe in a JPA transaction

-1. Entity Manager - All interactions to the database and persistent cache happens through this.
+1. Entity Manager - All interactions to the database and persistent context happens through this.
 2. Persistent Context - Consider this as a map of DB entities known to the thread.
    This is also called the L1 cache.